JNKHunter/insight/README.md

 resource paths so far.
 If we find a larger request value than the current minimum of the top 10 requested resources, we remove the root of the pq, and add the new resource and value to the pq.
 ##### :fire: Bonus top resources feature!
-Just like in Hosts.java, add() in a pq is an O(log(n)) operation, and peek()/remove() is an 0(log(1)) operation.
-This will give us the ability to scale our solution to return the top million or even billion resources, with only a log(n) negative effect on time performance.
+Just like in Hosts.java, return any number of top resources (not only the top 10).
+Because add() in a pq is an O(log(n)) operation, and peek()/remove() is an 0(log(1)) operation we have the ability to scale our solution to return the top million or even billion resources, with only a log(n) negative effect on time performance.

 First we parse in N lines contained in the file one line at a time, collecting hosts/ip names into a hashmap.